JoseCanova/JoseCanova/README.md

 - 💞️ I’m looking to collaborate on ... earn some money... lots of debts..u
 - 📫 How to reach me ... well. lets get all here.

+We need an immortal day..
+Who are my friends?

+One of them keep saynig about the immoryal kings of sumetia..

 https://youtu.be/XMl6HnhFFIA

 The importance of nothing